 - Understand when it’s the right time for an MSP to hire a marketing agency

 Once a decision maker gains more substantial marketing knowledge, their MSP can expand sales and increase their authority in the field.
-And knowing the basics of marketing will help MSPs make the right decision if they hire an agency to work with them.
+Knowing the basics of marketing will help MSPs make the right decision if they hire an agency to work with them.
 Most importantly, marketing helps MSPs become more aware of their strengths and limitations.

 The key elements of marketing for MSPs